teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo apt install libcfitsio-dev libccfits0v5 pgplot5 -y sudo apt install gnuastro -y

+### astro debian blend

-or if you want to adopt the whole astro debian blend
+If you want to adopt the whole astro debian blend

       sudo apt install astro-all

 which will consume about 2xx packages in 3GB.
 This will get you everything and then some.

+### KERN

+This extremely large well supported [KERN package](https://kernsuite.info/) is available for Ubuntu18.04, a version for Ubuntu20.04 is forthcoming soon.
+There are XXX packages in KERN, and mostly useful for radio astronomy.
+Some overlap with the previously mentioned debian astro blend.  *do they conflict or overwrite each other* ???

+Here is the example how you get started in Ubuntu 18.04

+        sudo apt-get install software-properties-common
+        sudo add-apt-repository -s ppa:kernsuite/kern-5
+        sudo apt-add-repository multiverse
+        sudo apt-add-repository restricted
+        sudo apt-get update

+After which you are ready to install some packages, for example meqtrees:

+        sudo apt-get install meqtrees

 ### ASCL